 use-intersection-observer

-A React hook that provides a declarative way to observe element visibility using the Intersection Observer API with automatic cleanup and type-safe manner.
+A React hook that provides a declarative way to observe element visibility using the Intersection Observer API.

 Important